 The Library prefers license agreements that include:

-- Permanent access rights to the content that has been paid for.
+- Perpetual access rights to the content that has been paid for.

 - Information providers shall employ a standard agreement that describes the rights of libraries and their authorized users in terms that are readable and explicit, and they shall reflect realistic expectations concerning the Library's ability to monitor use and discover abuse.
 Agreements shall contain consistent business and legal provisions, including, for example, indemnification against third-party copyright infringement liability and permission to use records in personal bibliographic software.

 - The license agreement shall not contain a clause that establishes the laws of any one state to rule.
 If so, the clause shall be changed to the state of North Dakota or worded in such a way as to not mention any state.

 - The licensed content, plus any associated features and capabilities, shall be accessible from all institutionally-supported computing platforms and networked environments; this access must be based on current standards (e.g., Z39.50 compliant) in use by the library community.

 - Licenses shall permit fair use of all information for non-commercial educational, instructional and research purposes by authorized users whether local or remote, including Interlibrary lending, unlimited viewing, downloading and printing.

 - Use data shall follow the ICOLC (International Coalition of Library Consortia) Standards and be available to the Library as part of contractual provisions for a license, and the confidentiality of individual users and their searches must be fully protected.

 - The license shall permit access by IP range or other non-password authentication.